 About the Autism Centre for Education and Research (ACER)

-The Autism Centre for Education and Research (ACER) focuses on developing evidence based practice and provision in autism across the lifespan, covering the range of ability levels and using methodologies based on knowledge co-construction with autistic people, practitioners and families.
+The Autism Centre for Education and Research (ACER) focuses on developing evidence based practice and provision in autism across the lifespan.
+We cover the range of ability levels and use methodologies based on knowledge co-construction with autistic people, practitioners and families.

-Our world leading autism research involves collaboration with service users, with practitioners and carers and through partnership with key policy makers.
-We work interactively with institutions both inside and outside of higher education and we actively encourage prospective partners locally, nationally and internationally.
+Our world leading autism research involves collaboration with service users, with practitioners and carers and through partnership with key policymakers.
+We work interactively with institutions both inside and outside higher education and we actively encourage prospective partners locally, nationally and internationally.

 The Autism Centre for Education and Research is a member of the Department for Disability, Inclusion and Special Needs which is in the School of Education, University of Birmingham.